curranvince/OOAD-Projects/Project2/Part2/FNMS/README.md

 Assumptions:
 - Keep showing items to the customer if we have more of the type they want and they decide not to buy.
 Theres a switch in the code to make it so only one is shown its commented.
 - If we don't have enough money to buy a customers item, broadcast that and let the customer leave.
+- When we buy an item from a customer, it gets listed at 2X the purchase price.

 Contributors: Vince Curran, Logan Park, Kevin Vu